jarrodddunne/raytracer_java/README.md

 ## Motivation

-I wanted to learn about vectors and multithreading, and so I decided to write my own raytracer/
+I wanted to learn about vectors and multithreading, and so I decided to write my own raytracer.

 ## Installation